 There is a general consensus among both, academics and central bankers that the anchoring of long-term inflation expectations is of crucial importance for monetary policy.
-As a result, a growing literature investigates the anchoring of inflation expectations assuming that wellanchored inflation expectations do not respond to macroeconomic news.
+As a result, a growing literature investigates the anchoring of inflation expectations assuming that well-anchored inflation expectations do not respond to macroeconomic news.
 Accordingly, any response of inflation expectations to a monetary policy shock is considered a sign of deanchoring, and thus must be undesirable.1

 However, the role of inflation expectations for the monetary transmission mechanism might be more complex than the early anchoring literature suggests.
 During the past decade, long-term inflation expectations have been persistently below official inflation targets.
 Consequently, central banks have discussed how monetary policy can contribute to re-anchor inflation expectations.
 In this case, the response of long-term inflation expectations to monetary policy might not be undesirable but is the intended policy outcome.
-Farmer (2012), Andrade et al. (2016), Ciccarelli et al. (2017) and Doh and Oksol (2018) provide first evidence on the re-anchoring channel of monetary policy for the European Central Bank and the U.S. Federal Reserve.
+However, the empirical relevance of the re-anchoring channel of monetary policy is still under debate, see e.g. Andrade et al. (2016), Ciccarelli et al. (2017) and Gambetti and Musso (2020).

 The aim of our paper is twofold.
 First, we use structural vector autoregressive (VAR) analysis to investigate if U.S. long-term inflation expectations respond to monetary policy shocks in line with the re-anchoring channel.
-Second, we propose a counterfactual analysis to shed more light on the quantitative importance of long-term inflation expectations and the re-anchoring channel for the transmission of monetary policy shocks to inflation and unemployment.
+Second, we propose counterfactual analysis to assess the quantitative importance of long-term inflation expectations for the conduct and transmission of monetary policy.